u1234x1234/youtube-sync/README.md

 * `youtube-sync` can download any YouTube playlists in a specified format (audio or video).

-Essentially, it is containerized [youtube-dl](https://github.com/rg3/youtube-dl/), working on a schedule.
+Essentially, it is Docker containerized [yt-dlp](https://github.com/yt-dlp/yt-dlp) (which is fork of [youtube-dl](https://github.com/rg3/youtube-dl/)), working on a schedule.

 ## Usage